-I am uber pumped to bring you this post because my first love was a Ragdoll cat named Halston (owned by my Aunt Nicky) and he was seal mitted with a blaze.
-He was even featured in a Science Diet Ad in the 80s!
+I am uber pumped to bring you this post of pictures of Ragdoll cats with blazes because my first love was a Ragdoll cat named Halston (owned by my Aunt Nicky) and he was seal mitted with a blaze.
+He was even featured in a Science Diet Ad in the 1980s!
 He was such a beauty and even more important, was an awesome cat:

 Halston was the reason that I searched for a seal mitted with a blaze when my mom got Caymus and Murphy.
 Murphy’s blaze is off center and totally fits his personality!
 Murphy is from Bluegrass Rags in Kentucky.